GameServerManagers/LinuxGSM-Docs/Install.md

     ./arma3server install

 # Blade Symphony
-'''''note:''' You must own a copy of this game in a steam account to download the server.''
+> note: You must own a copy of this game in a steam account to download the server.

 1. Create a user and login.
     adduser bsserver